Sport Ireland Athlete Zone

 Basketball Ireland must also adhere to the rules of our International Federation, FIBA.
 Full details on the International Federation Anti-Doping Programme are available at:

-Athletes/Squad members attending International Events need to check in particular the regulations regarding TUE requirements of the International Federation in relation to competing at International Events, e.g. if an Irish Sports Council TUE Certificate of Approval is accepted or if an athlete needs to re-apply to the International Federation etc. Athletes should verify the rules and regulations with their medical officer/ team manager or Basketball Ireland Anti-Doping Officer Louise O’Loughlin, email@example.com
+Athletes/Squad members attending International Events need to check in particular the regulations regarding TUE requirements of the International Federation in relation to competing at International Events, e.g. if a Sport Ireland TUE Certificate of Approval is accepted or if an athlete needs to re-apply to the International Federation etc. Athletes should verify the rules and regulations with their medical officer/ team manager or Basketball Ireland Anti-Doping Officer Louise O’Loughlin, email@example.com

 Need to know